benbernard/RecordStream/README.md

 # SYNOPSIS

-A set of programs for creating, manipulating, and outputing a stream of Records, or JSON hashes.
+A set of programs for creating, manipulating, and outputting a stream of Records, or JSON hashes.
 Inspired by Monad.

 # INSTALLATION